Linda Mertens

 Linda Mertens (born 20 July 1978) is a Belgian singer.
-She was the female singer for the group Milk Inc.
+She is the female singer for the group Milk Inc.

 Mertens was born in Wilrijk in Antwerp.
-She studied Art and after high school, she went to hairdresser school for two years.
+She studied art and after high school, she went to hairdresser school for two years.
 Her father is Flemish, and her mother Tunisian.
-In 2013 she appeared on VTM in Lang Leve... as herself, in an episode about Regi Penxten, a member of Milk Inc. In Lang Leve..., they made video's about the life of Regi, in an unserious way, and Linda's role was played by Karen Damen.
+In 2013 she appeared on VTM in Lang Leve... as herself, in an episode about Regi Penxten, a member of Milk Inc.